This vegetarian quinoa stuffed bell peppers recipe is perfect for a weeknight meal. Ridiculously easy to make, gluten-free and packed with flavour!

 Besides the quinoa, all it's required for this recipe is 7 simple and wholesome ingredients including bell peppers, tomatoes, cilantro, feta cheese (or mozzarella/goat cheese/smoked cheddar), spring onion and lime.

 I really hope you give these quinoa stuffed bell peppers a try.
-If you do, make sure to comment here below or on my facebook/twitter, and don’t forget to let me know your favorite veggie fillings :).
-Even better, snap a picture, tag it #thepetitecook and share it with me on Instagram!
-Looking at your pictures always makes my day!
+If you do, make sure to comment here below or on my facebook/twitter, and don't forget to let me know your favorite veggie fillings!

 Quinoa Stuffed Bell Peppers

-- 2 to matoes seeded and finely cubed
+- 2 salad tomatoes, seeded and finely cubed

 - juice & zest of 1 lime

-- In a pot of cold water, add in quinoa and bring to a boil.
+- In a pot of cold water, add in the quinoa and bring to a boil.